mgh35/brews/docs/daybook.md

 need not otherwise be connected with the user state.

 The key choices available on the Redux API middleware side:

 - redux-thunk: Callback-style flow control.
 - redux-sagas: Async-style flow control.
 - redux-observable: Reactive programming-style flow control.
 (Uses RxJS.)

 Very keen to learn more about RxJS, but something for the future.
 Will stick with redux-sagas here just to avoid yet another framework to learn.

+# 2020-09-16

+For UI components, reaching to `react-bootstrap` mainly out of familiarity.
+A quick search comes up with tons of different options and no clear way to decide.
+But `react-bootstrap` has lots of starts and I am roughly familiar.
+Going with that.

+Looking at navigation, hitting yet another stumbling block.
+Looks like `react-router-dom` is the thing.
+Still waiting for the point when all of this growing infra pays off...